 It's important to follow the instructions your physician gives you to prepare for surgery.
 They generally include:

 - Not eating or drinking anything after midnight on the night before your procedure

 - Bringing a list of your medications with you to the hospital

 - Arriving at least one hour before surgery

 You may have a pre-admission appointment before your procedure, during which you'll have routine blood tests and you'll speak with the anesthesiologist who will give you medicine during your procedure that will put you to sleep and ease pain.

-After surgery, you will be taken to the Post Anesthesia Unit and monitored for any changes in blood pressure, heart rate and breathing.
-An IV line will remain in the vein in your arm to keep you hydrated and to give you pain medication, if necessary.
-If a breathing tube was inserted during surgery to control your breathing, it may remain in place for a brief time.
+After surgery, you will be taken to the Post Anesthesia Unit and monitored for any changes in blood pressure, heart rate, and breathing.
+An IV line will remain in the vein in your arm to keep you hydrated and to provide pain medication, if necessary.
+If a breathing tube was inserted during surgery to control your breathing, it may stay in place for a brief time.

 Before you go home, your physician or nurse will teach you how to care for your incision.
 Over the next few days you will regain your strength and be able to return to work and participate in physical activity.

 Be sure to call your doctor if you notice any of the following:

 - Allergic reaction, such as redness, swelling, or trouble breathing